 Empathize with the customer

 We have all had to deal with this situation and consequently there is a range of language to deal with it.
 The skill used to deal with angry people generally is negotiation and this is no different for the customer.
 The angry customer situation has arisen because the customer’s expectations have not been met by either the product or service offered or by the deal itself.
 The customer may be angry because of poor performance of the product, lack of understanding of it or the transaction, or even bad media coverage.
 An example of angry customers could be those of Vodafone (which has the worst Trust Pilot score I’ve ever seen and makes for entertaining reading.)

 Can it be the case that the customer’s anger is not legitimate or it is misplaced?
-Yes, this can be the case, however if it is, then what’s the incentive to drive the anger towards your company?
+Yes, this can be the case, however, if it is, then what’s the incentive to drive the anger towards your company?
 Your product may be associated with something that the angry customer has a grievance with or it may be that this type of customer tends to find faults with all products or services.
-In both cases it would be worth evaluating whether you are pitching the right people in the most efficient means.
+In both cases, it would be worth evaluating whether you are pitching the right people in the most efficient way.

-These tools are words.
 There are specific words that we like to rely upon.
 These words form the core of our vocabularies.
 Words often used in the vocabulary of anger and frustration are hate, not, why and don’t.
-While these words are unhelpful there will be words that a customer will say that will have meaning for them.
+While these words are unhelpful, there will be words that a customer will say that will have meaning for them.
 Demonstrating your understanding of their anger with the use of these words will resonate with them.
 Relay their words back to them in a different structure and with the same meaning.
-The next part to your resolution is the re-pitch.
+The next part of your resolution is the re-pitch.

 Demonstrate your understanding